karavel-io/community/GOVERNANCE.md

 Since the Project is composed of many individual projects, some independent and some interdependent, an ideal governance model would require a more structured approach, with a central committee acting as the coordinating body for the individual project maintainer committees.
-However, since the Karavel community is still growing and has not yet reached the momentum where this kind of organization is needed, we are adopting a simpler model in the time being.
+However, since the Karavel community is still growing and has not yet reached the momentum where this kind of organization is needed, we are adopting a simpler model for the time being.

 The Project will switch to a more suited governance model as soon as the need arises.